petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/configuring-skus.md

 ---
 # Configuring SKUs

-Now that we’ve configured all of the basic details for a product, it’s time to configure the SKUs themselves.
+Now that we’ve configured all of the basic details for a product, it’s time to configure the SKUs.
 The SKUs represent the actual physical item in the warehouse and configuring them involves configuring their dimensions, inventory, and pricing.

 ## Configuring SKU Prices

 After creating the catalog, a base price list and a base promotion list is automatically created.
-We’ll now add the prices for each SKU.
+You'll now add prices for each SKU.
 There are two ways to do this.
-The first way is to add pricing information through the product configuration page.
-The second way is to directly add an entry in the base price list through the Pricing application.
-The steps below show you how to do it from the product configuration page.
+The first way is to add pricing information from the product configuration page.
+The second way is to directly add an entry in the base price list through the pricing application.
+The steps below shows how to add pricing information from the product configuration page.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Products*.